Session 13/15Page 3/5 Topic A: What is typical for parents whose children are placed in foster care?

-C. If the child is born with a severe physical handicap and/or is born prematurely or had very low birth weight and many birth complications.
+C. If the child is born with a severe physical disability and/or is born prematurely or had very low birth weight and many birth complications.

 Your reflections about the parents:

-Do you think the parents of your foster child fit with this description in general?
+Do you think the parents of your foster child fit with these descriptions in general?

 2) FRAGILE PARENTS

-A. One or both parents may be unable to take care of their own lives, and they may also be more or less unable to care for their child in a secure and practical way (even though they may still love the child).
-In these families the child in your care will often have severe problems attaching to you because it was deprived of care as a young child (you can study this topic further in session 4 and 5).
+A. One or both parents may be more or less unable to take care of their own lives, and they may also be unable to care for their child in a secure and practical way (even though they still love the child).
+A child from such a family will often have severe problems attaching to you because it has been deprived of care (you can study this topic further in session 4 and 5).

-B. Families where the father is frequently replaced by many stepfathers (this may be a signal that the mother is unable to have long term relations to adults as well as to children).
+B. Families where the father is frequently replaced by a stepfather (this may be a signal that the mother is unable to have long term relations with adults as well as with children).
 Families where the father is violent towards the wife and children.
-Families without a father who can be a responsible parent.
+Families without a responsible father.

 D. Families where the primary caregiver (from the child was born until it was three) suffered from psychiatric problems: Schizophrenia, Bipolar disorder (manic-depressive), Borderline Personality Disturbance, severe long term depression after birth (post partum depression), or birth psychosis.
-In short, the mother or father was troubled by psychiatric disease and was therefore unable to care for her/his young child.
+In short, the mother or father is troubled by psychiatric disease and has therefore been unable to care for her/his young child.

-E. Families where one or both parents have major alcohol or drug abuse problems, and/or are engaged in criminal activities.
+E. Families where one or both parents have major alcohol or drug abuse problems, and/or are engaged with criminal activities.

 F. Parents who have grown up in very poor quality orphanages shortly after birth, and have received little care with many random caregivers.
 Some orphanages are short of staff and have problems with parenting the children in a secure way and caregivers may not have engaged in social and emotional relations with the children.